sam02-uni/jpose/README.md

 # jPOSE: Path-Optimal Symbolic Execution, in Java.

 This repository contains a prototype implementation of path-optimal symbolic execution.
 To compile and run it you need Java (at least version 21), and [Z3](https://github.com/Z3Prover/z3).
 The code comes with an [Eclipse IDE](https://eclipseide.org/) project, so the easiest way to build it is to import the project under the Eclipse IDE and let the IDE do its thing.
-Unfortunately the current Eclipse compiler, which is used by the Eclipse IDE to build all the Java source files, contains a bug that causes the code to be incorrectly compiled: The project will build, but running the application will raise an exception at runtime.
+Unfortunately the current Eclipse compiler, which is used by the Eclipse IDE to build all the Java source files, contains a bug that causes the code to be incorrectly compiled: The project will build, but running the application will raise a java.lang.VerifyException or a java.lang.MatchException at runtime.
 To circumvent the bug you need to compile the jpose.semantics.interpreter.Interpreter class with a different compiler, e.g. the javac compiler that comes with the JDK.
 My routine is the following: supposing you have cloned the repository in /home/myself/git/jpose, then:

     $ cd /home/myself/git/jpose/src
     $ javac --module-path . -g jpose/semantics/interpreter/Interpreter.java